Kristina01111000/4Einstitute/README.md

 - Wait for another page for resources page connection join us
 - Need articles for resources page
 - Create an email for the site info@fourelementlifestyle.com forward it to hwalsdorf@earthlink.net need collaborator status in siteground to do that
-- On funding page add hot email address for him

 - Need access to siteground to set up an administrator@site email so i can set up sendinblue